pytorch/tutorials/prototype_source/fx_graph_mode_quant_guide.rst

 If the code that is not symbolically traceable needs to be quantized, we have the following two options:

-a.
 Refactor your code to make it symbolically traceable
 --------------------------------------------------------
 If it is easy to refactor the code and make the code symbolically traceable, we can refactor the code and remove the use of non-traceable constructs in python.